-New York state provides a standard form in the law.
+New York State provides a standard form in the law.
 This standard form is widely used by attorneys, physicians and hospitals.
-The blank Health Care Proxy form from New York state can be found on the Internet at:
+The blank Health Care Proxy form from New York State can be found on the internet at by clicking here.

 There is an optional section on the form with blank lines for additional instructions.
 We have found that most new clients who come to our office either don’t have a Health Care Proxy or have one with the optional section for additional instructions left blank.

 Under New York law, your Health Care Proxy agent does not have the authority to make health care decisions for you about artificial nutrition and hydration (nourishment and water provided by feeding tube and intravenous line) unless you have made your wishes known to your agent.

 As a practical matter, most hospitals and physicians will be very reluctant to follow an agent’s instructions without the necessary proof of your wishes.
 Therefore, it is critical that you make your wishes known in this optional section of your Health Care Proxy.

 A Living Will is basically a statement of your medical treatment wishes if you become incapacitated and also typically includes your wishes regarding termination of life support.
 Unlike a Health Care Proxy, there is no standard form for a Living Will.